 Photography has been apart of my life for as long as I can remember.
 Dad was always taking pictures and the post vacation slide shows were an event.
-My father gave me my first camera when I was 7 years old, a Kodak 110 Instamatic, that was followed by a string of 35mm hand-me downs.
+My father gave me my first camera when I was just 7 years old, a Kodak 110 Instamatic, that was followed by a string of 35mm film hand-me downs.
 High school photography class was my first formal introduction to the art and science of the darkroom and analog photography, back when it was just photography.
-Followed by a Bachelors of Fine Arts degree from the Minneapolis College of Art and Design, and the U.S. Army’s Still Documentation School.
+That was followed by a Bachelors of Fine Arts degree from the Minneapolis College of Art and Design, and then graduating from U.S. Army’s Still Documentation School.

-I cut my teeth as a news photographer in the mid 80’s as an intern and stringer for small and large newspapers in upstate New York.
-I really enjoyed the pressure of daily deadlines and the late night calls to cover a fire or an accident.
-I always had my cameras with me.
-One night after seeing a glow in the night sky I wound through the back county roads until I came upon a structure fire, just as the fire fighters were arriving.
-You never really had a day off, and in a time before cell phones, you always carried your police scanner and pager, always ready for the next big story.
+I cut my teeth as a news photographer in the mid 80’s as an intern and stringer for both small and large newspapers in upstate New York.
+I enjoyed the pressure of daily deadlines and the late night calls to cover a fire or an accident.
+We always had our cameras with us, you never really had a day off, and in a time before cell phones, you always carried your police scanner and pager.
+Waiting, hoping for the next big story.

 My photographic interest by and large center on creating beautiful images of people, although I like to think of myself as a generalist.
-When you work as a news photographer, even as briefly as I did, you become accustom to taking a wide variety of assignments that become problems to solve.
+When you work as a news photographer, even as briefly as I did, you become accustom to taking a wide variety of assignments that become problems to be solved.
 How do you create an image that tells the story, which is accurate and captivating, and all on a deadline?
-There is the challenge, to take that which is presented before you and create something of beauty.
+The challenge, is to take that which is presented before you and create something of beauty.

-Ironically perhaps, I have gone back to film, at least in a small.
+Ironically perhaps, I have gone back to film, at least in a small way.
 As I meet young people who grew up shooting digital, who are now trying film for the first time, I enjoy sharing my experiences.
-I have a little Rangefinder camera that I shoot from time to time and develop and scan the negatives.
+I have a little Rangefinder camera that I shoot from time to time then develop and scan the negatives.